liesenf/SpokenBNC-tools/README.md

 ## 1: XML to dataframe

 SpokenBNC data comes in XML format.
 The following scripts extract information as dataframes (.csv), with the option to preserve xml tag content or discard it.
 Use the following scripts to extract content from SpokenBNC's XML files in batches and write it to .csv dataframes.
+The batch_xml_to_csv script read .xml files, extract Utterance ID [UID], Speaker ID [Speaker] and utterance content [Utterance] from "body/<u ... </u>", and create a dataframe with colums [UID, Speaker, Utterance] and utterance content as rows.

 ### batch_xml_to_csv_simplified

-This script extracts Utterance ID, Speaker ID and utterance content.
-The simplified version discards utterance tags, only utterance text is extracted.
+The simplified version extracts utterance text of <u> and discards utterance tags and tag content.

 ### batch_xml_to_csv_complete

-This script extracts Utterance ID, Speaker ID and utterance content.
-This complete version preserves utterance tags.
+The complete version extracts utterance text of <u> including text and all tags (and their xml format).